 Long-term treatments include:

 - Disease-modifying antirheumatic drugs (DMARDs).
 These medicines may slow down the disease and treat any immune system problems linked to the disease.
-Examples of these medicines include methotrexate, penicillamine, and gold injections.
+Examples of these medicines include methotrexate, hydroxychloroquine and sulfasalazine.

 - Corticosteroids.
 These medicines, such as prednisone, reduce inflammation and swelling.
-They can be taken by mouth or as an injection.
+They can be taken by mouth or IV (intravenously), or as a shot.

 - Biologics.
 These are medicines to help stop the inflammation process in the body.
-These include etanercept, golimumab, infliximab, and others.
+These include etanercept, golimumab, and infliximab.

 - Weight loss.
 Extra weight puts more stress on joints such as the hips and knees.

 - Exercise.
-Certain exercises may help reduce joint pain and stiffness.
+Certain exercises may help ease joint pain and stiffness.
 These include swimming, walking, low-impact aerobic exercise, and range-of-motion exercises.
 Stretching may also help keep the joints flexible.

 - Use of assistive devices.
 Canes, crutches, and walkers can help to keep stress off certain joints and to improve balance.

 - Surgery.
-In severe cases of disease, surgery may be needed to fix or replace a joint.
+In severe cases of disease, a child may need surgery to fix or replace a joint.
 There are 2 main types of surgery: repair and replacement.
 Surgery to repair a damaged joint may include removing debris in the joint, fusing bones, or correcting a bone deformity.
 If a joint is too damaged for repair, it may need to be replaced with an artificial joint.

 If only a few joints are affected, arthritis may cause little or no joint damage.
-Some children may have chronic pain and disability.
+Some children may have long-term (chronic) pain and disability.
 Other complications include slowed growth, anemia, and problems with the eyes or heart.

 Help your child manage his or her symptoms by sticking to the treatment plan.
 Encourage exercise and physical therapy.
 Find ways to make it fun.
 Work with your child’s school to make sure your child has help as needed.
 Work with other caregivers to help your child take part as much possible in school, social, and physical activities.
 Your child may also qualify for special help under Section 504 of the Rehabilitation Act of 1973.
 You can also help your child find a support group to be around with other children with similar health conditions.